cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 P2 should call $$a$$ to make P1 indifferent to bluffing (i.e., betting or checking) with card Q.

-If P1 checks with card Q, P1 will always fold afterwards if P2 bets (because it is the worst card and can never win), so his EV is 0.
+If P1 checks with card Q, P1 will always fold afterwards if P2 bets (because it is the worst card and can never win), so P1's EV is 0.

 $$ \text{EV P1 check with Q} = 0 $$